Yasith-De-Soysa/IT3040-Playwright-it23831568/tests/Readme.md

 - **Positive Functional Tests (`Pos_Fun_*`)** – everyday sentences, questions, requests, blessings, formatted inputs (dates, currency, measurements).
 - **Negative Functional Tests (`Neg_Fun_*`)** – invalid inputs such as typos, slang, unsupported characters, excessive vowels, and joined words.
 - **UI Tests (`Pos_UI_*`)** – validation of the "Copy to Clipboard" functionality.
+- To run the tests first you need to convert the excel file to json using the script.

 ## Tools & Dependencies